Search

 What to Love About Rapid City

-• Downtown Main Street Square with year-round events, concerts, and seasonal ice skating
+• The historic downtown Main Street Square, hosting year-round cultural events, summer concerts, and seasonal ice skating.

-• Art Alley, a constantly evolving outdoor gallery of murals and street art
+• Art Alley, a city-sanctioned, constantly evolving outdoor pedestrian gallery showcasing rotating local fine murals.

-• Rapid City Area Schools district with career pathway programs
+• The Rapid City Area Schools district, providing advanced career pathway training programs for youth development.3

-• Strong and growing cycling, trail running, and outdoor sports community
+• A powerful and expanding municipal cycling, single-track trail running, and mountain endurance sports community.

 Lifestyle and Local Highlights